-Applies in [Auto selection AF], [Zone AF], or [Large Zone AF] AF area selection modes, or with [:::+Tracking] or [Zone AF] AF methods.
+Applies in [Auto selection AF], [Zone AF], or [Large Zone AF] AF area selection modes, or with [: +Tracking] or [Zone AF] AF methods.

-- Standard setting for gradual AF point switching. - +2 / +1 Even if the target subject moves dramatically up, down, left, or right and moves away from the AF point, the camera switches its focus to neighboring AF points to continue focusing on the subject.
+- Standard setting for gradual AF point switching. - Standard setting for gradual AF point switching. +2 / +1

+Even if the target subject moves dramatically up, down, left, or right and moves away from the AF point, the camera switches its focus to neighboring AF points to continue focusing on the subject.
 The camera switches to the AF point deemed most likely to focus on the subject based on the subject's continual movement, contrast, etc. Setting +2 makes the camera more prone to switch the AF point than with +1.
 However, with a wide-angle lens having a wide depth of field or if the subject is too small in the frame, the camera may focus with an unintended AF point.

-C.Fn II-4: Al Servo 1st image priority
+C.Fn II-4: AI Servo 1st image priority